Quintessence Help Centre

 UpdateCodes

 The UpdateCodes() function updates the codes for specified entities and code types in the Quintessence database.
-If the specified code type already exists for the
+Related functions: UpdateRelationship, UpdateRelationshipData, UpdateTimeseries, UpdateTradingDays Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -